Pandemic Procedures at Veterinary Eye Center

 - After your patient has entered our hospital, check your email for your appointment confirmation / reminder and video information.
 Use the "Click to Join Zoom Meeting" link and the password provided in your email.
-You do not need to download the Zoom app if you don't want to, and your phone's web brower can be used.
+If you have an iPhone, you will need to download the Zoom app.
+If you have an Android phone, you do not need to download the Zoom app if you don't want to and your phone's web brower can be used.

-- After you sign in for the video meeting, you will enter a virtual Waiting Room and Dr. Yu-Speight will join you during or after examining your patient to speak with you about your patient's eye problem.
+- After you sign in for the video meeting, wait in the virtual Waiting Room and Dr. Yu-Speight will join you after examining your patient to speak with you about your patient's eye problem.
 The video allows her to show you eye models or make drawings to discuss the medical issues.

 - The Zoom links will not work until your appointment day and time provided in your email so please save your video information for your appointment day and time.

 - Remain on-site during your patient's visit so we can interact with you.

 - As always, payment is due at the time of services.

 - An electronic bill via Square will be sent to your smart phone by email so you can enter your credit card information and signature securely with Square on your smart phone in your vehicle before your patient is discharged from Veterinary Eye Center.
 You will not need any app.
 Alternatively, we'll take your credit card number by phone.